 - End phase.
 The debt recovery process can end in one of three ways:

 - If the amount is deemed to be either fully or partially irredeemable, the process will be considered complete.
 However, this doesn’t mean that the Spanish Tax Agency will forget about the debt.
 If the taxpayer returns to solvency during the prescribed period, the process recommences.

 - The debt is written off through an agreement between the taxpayer and the Spanish Tax Agency.

 Pay your taxes with N26

 Guess what?
-N26 is now the first neobank to allow customers to pay almost all their Spanish taxes and other Spanish Tax Agency (AEAT) payments directly from their banking app.
+N26 is now the first neobank to allow customers to pay almost all their Spanish taxes and other Spanish Tax Agency (AEAT) or Social Security payments directly from their banking app.
 To stay up to date with your taxes, tap the ‘Send money’ icon, select ‘Other payments’, then tap ‘Payments to AEAT’ to settle your taxes quickly and securely.